jameslkingsley/mars/README.md

 * Use 4 spaces for indentation
 * Use camel case
 * Use the standard [function header](http://ace3mod.com/wiki/development/coding-guidelines.html#headers)
-* Braces should be on the same line for example
+* Braces should be on the same line, for example

     ```sqf
     if (true) then {